-Please note that some of the cheaper Dutch health insurance packages may only offer treatment at specific hospitals; whereas other policies will allow treatment at any hospital of your choice.
+Please note that some of the cheaper Dutch health insurance packages such as ZEKUR may only offer treatment at specific designated hospitals; whereas other companies will allow treatment at any hospital of your choice.

 On top of the basic healthcare package each insurance company offers various modules which you can add to your policy at extra monthly cost.
 For example, this could include dental coverage, physiotherapy, alternative treatments or insurance for treatment outside the Netherlands.

 Dental care is only free for under 18s and extra dental insurance has a limited payout, it won’t cover you fully for major work.
 Policy coverage for alternative care seems to have been reduced slightly over the last few years.

-If you are planning to have children in the Netherlands then check the level of pre- and post-natal coverage on offer from your health insurance company, as this can vary.
+If you are planning to have children in the Netherlands then check the level of pre-natal and post-natal coverage on offer from your health insurance company, as this can vary.

 Once you choose and purchase an insurance package you will be sent a health insurance card (Zorgpas) with your policy number.
 You will need to show this card and some ID when receiving medical care.
 Medical bills will either be sent via your insurance company or you will have to pay upfront and then get (partly) reimbursed.

 Your insurer should also send you a European Health Insurance Card (EHIC) which offers reciprocal basic coverage if travelling to other European countries.
 This is often printed on the back of the zorgpas card.
 Don’t forget to take the card when you travel.

-It is possible to access your account online – some companies require that you login using DigiD – the Dutch government online identity platform.
+It is possible to access your account online or via app.
+Some companies require that you login using DigiD, the Dutch government online identity platform.